Queen of Katwe

 Queen of Katwe is a 2016 American biographical sports drama film directed by Mira Nair and written by William Wheeler.
 Starring David Oyelowo, Lupita Nyong'o, and Madina Nalwanga, the film depicts the life of Phiona Mutesi, a girl living in Katwe, a slum of Kampala, the capital of Uganda.
 She learns to play chess and becomes a Woman Candidate Master after her victories at World Chess Olympiads.

-Adapted from an ESPN magazine article and book by Tim Crothers, the film was produced by Walt Disney Pictures and ESPN Films.
+Adapted from an ESPN magazine article and book by Tim Crothers, the film was co-produced by Walt Disney Pictures and ESPN Films.
 Queen of Katwe was screened at the 2016 Toronto International Film Festival.
 The film had a limited release in the United States on September 23, 2016, before a general theatrical release on September 30.
-It received positive reviews from critics and was nominated for many awards, winning a few of them.
+It received critical acclaim and secured several awards among numerous nominations.

 Plot

-Living in Katwe, a slum in Kampala, Uganda, is a constant struggle for 10-year-old Phiona Mutesi (Madina Nalwanga), her mother Nakku Harriet (Lupita Nyong'o) and younger members of her family.
+Living in Katwe, a slum in Kampala, the Capital City of Uganda, is a constant struggle for 10-year-old Phiona Mutesi (Madina Nalwanga), her mother Nakku Harriet (Lupita Nyong'o) and younger members of her family.
 She and her younger brother help their mother sell maize in the market.
 She also helps care for her baby brother.
 Her world changes one day when she meets Robert Katende (David Oyelowo) at a missionary program.
 Katende coaches football and teaches children to play chess at a local center.
 Curious, Phiona approaches and learns the game.
 She becomes fascinated with the game and soon becomes a top player in the group under Katende's guidance.

 Her coach, over the initial opposition of the local chess authorities, takes her and the team to a national school level tournament at a prestigious local school.
 The group initially finds itself ill at ease among the other participants and the more affluent surroundings.
 However, their talent wins the day and Phiona comes in first place.

 The film then proceeds to trace the ups and downs of success at competitions and tournaments for Phiona and her fellow Pioneers.
 The struggles of life in Katwe are ever present and Phiona hopes that chess will provide a means of escape from Katwe for her and her family.

 Phiona leads the Uganda team at the Chess Olympiad in Russia, confident that she will become a Grandmaster, securing the necessary finances to lift her family out of poverty.
 However, the competition proves too tough, and she yields to her Canadian opponent.

 Phiona returns to Katwe, dejected and doubting her abilities.
 However, with the support of Coach Katende and the people of Katwe, she returns to chess, ultimately succeeding to the extent that she can purchase a home for her family.